-23. In total the resources spent on developing the pilot system in part 1 was a bit more than 2 man-years.
+In total the resources spent on developing the pilot system in part 1 was a bit more than 2 man-years.
 The IT developers used about 70% of this.
 Note that this total does not include the amount of time spent actually entering the variables.

-C. Results
+3.3 Results

-- 24. 158 Census variables and 36 codelists were documented by the end of 2002. - 25.
-The next figure shows the information documented for one variable in the pilot system.
-The fields are filled in by the subject matter specialists, and there are 5 compulsory fields (name, definition, contact, statistical unit and statistical subject).
-Owner is filled out automatically by the system based on a division specific password, which the user needs to put variables into Vardok.
+158 Census variables and 36 codelists were documented by the end of 2002.

+Figure 2 shows the information documented for one variable in the pilot system.
+The fields are filled in by the subject matter specialists, and there are 5 mandatory fields (name, definition, contact, statistical unit and statistical subject).
+Owner is filled out automatically by the system - based on a division specific password, which the user needs to put variables into Vardok.